chabulhwi/talks/README.md

-This is the repository for my talks.
+This is the repository for slides used in my talks.
 You are free to reuse the content under the terms of CC BY-SA 4.0.